zu-superman/spt-server/FEATURES.md

 - Receive all (or individual) attachments
 - Send messages to "Commando" friend to execute server commands

+## Friend
+Accessible via game menu / friend list
+- Responds to commands
+	- Give items
+	- Adjust player stats
+	- 'Gift' system
+		- Many hidden gift codes

 ## Events

 The following events have been implemented and have a set time period for when they will be active:

-- Snow
+- Weather seasons
 - Halloween
 - Christmas

 ## Modding

 - The Server project has been built to allow for extensive modifications to nearly any aspect and system used.
-- [Example mods](https://dev.sp-tarkov.com/chomp/ModExamples) are provided that cover the most common modding methods.
+- [Example mods](https://dev.sp-tarkov.com/chomp/ModExamples) are provided that cover the most common server modding methods.